ashdude14/DA4/readMe.md

 ### How to run this project to your local machine
-- Clone this repository in youer local machine
+- Clone this repository in your local machine
  ```git
  git clone https://www.github.com/ashdude14/DA4
  ```